LEASES

 Weighted-average discount rate

 On January 23, 2025, the Company entered into a lease agreement for a new distribution center in Hagerstown, Maryland (“Hagerstown Facility”).
-The term of the lease is 180 months following the rent commencement date, which will occur in the first quarter of 2026.
+The term of the lease is 180 months following the rent commencement date, which is expected to occur in the second quarter of 2026.
 Base rent for the first year of the lease is $7.3 million, escalating by 3% annually.
 A portion of the base rent will be abated for the first 36 months at the annual prevailing rate for a total rent abatement of $7.2 million.
 The lease agreement also includes a total tenant improvement allowance of $5.1 million.

 About Leases Disclosures